'American Taliban' John Walker Lindh to be released

 But conditions imposed recently on Lindh's release, slated for Thursday, make clear that authorities remain concerned about the threat he could pose once free.

-Lindh converted to Islam as a teenager after seeing the film "Malcolm X" and went overseas to study Arabic and the Quran.
+Lindh, now 38, converted to Islam as a teenager after seeing the film "Malcolm X" and went overseas to study Arabic and the Quran.
 In November 2000, he went to Pakistan and from there made his way to Afghanistan.
 He joined the Taliban and was with them on Sept.
 11, 2001, when al-Qaida terrorists attacked the World Trade Center and the Pentagon.

 The U.S. attacked Afghanistan after the country failed to turn over al-Qaida leader Osama bin Laden.
 Lindh was captured in a battle with Northern Alliance fighters in late 2001.
 He was present when a group of Taliban prisoners launched an attack that killed Johnny Micheal "Mike" Spann, a CIA officer who had been interrogating Lindh and other Taliban prisoners.